celoyd/wheather/README.md

     brew install imagemagick jpeg

-# 0
+# 0.

 cd into the wheather directory.
-We're going to do this sloppy and scatter files every which way.
+We're going to do this sloppy and scatter files er' which way.

 # 1. Download some satellite images

-I'm going to call these images "raw", but of course they are in fact channel-composited, draped, projected, filled with in-band nulls for missing data, and JPEG-compressed between the satellite and us.
+I'm going to call these images "raw", but in fact they're channel-composed, draped, projected, filled with in-band nulls for missing data, and JPEG-compressed between the satellite and us.
 For *our* purposes they're raw.

 There are many sources for raws.
 Let's use http://www.pecad.fas.usda.gov/cropexplorer/modis_summary/